DennisRudolf/Continuous_Authentication/README.md

 # Enrollment Protocol

-First, the user must send their biometric images, a password, and additional metadata to the IdP, as shown in [Enrollment Protocol](#Enrollment-Protocol-Diagram).
+First, the user must send their biometric images, a password, and additional metadata to the IdP, as shown in the [Enrollment Protocol](#Enrollment-Protocol-Diagram).
 Next, the IdP selects random images from its database according to the scheme described in "Training Data" and extracts features from these images as well as the user’s submitted image.
 A randomly generated 128-bit class label is assigned to the extracted features for each person and used to train the multi-class SVM, as further detailed in "SVM"".

-After the training process, the enrolment user’s images are deleted from the IdP, as they are no longer required.
+After the training process, the enrollment user’s images are deleted from the IdP, as they are no longer required.
 Next, a random 128-bit salt value is generated.
 This salt is combined with the user’s password to derive three passwords (S1, S2, S3) using the Password-Based Key Derivation Function 2 (PBKDF2).
 The PBKDF2 enables the deterministic and cryptographically secure derivation of multiple passwords from a single input.
 This allows the user to enter only one password while generating three distinct passwords for different application purposes.

 The BID is then created using the output of the multi-class SVM, specifically the class label of the legitimate user, combined with S1, as detailed in "BID".
 A Pedersen commitment